0.9999... ≊ 1

 Proof stage 2: anger

-To build a more rigorous explanation of why 0.9999… is equal to 1, we usually begin with a way to construct this fraction to n decimal places.
-A pretty self-evident method is the following sum:
+To build a more rigorous explanation of why 0.9999… equals 1, let’s find a way to construct the fraction to n decimal places.
+To do this, we can rewrite the decimal as:

-To simplify the approach, we can rewrite each 9 in the numerator as 10 - 1.
-With this tweak, any m-th element of the sum can be restated this way:
+Next, let’s rewrite each 9 in the numerator as 10 - 1.
+With this tweak, any m-th element of the sum becomes:

-Plugging this into the original equation, we can see that all but the first and the last element always cancel out; for example, for n = 3, we get:
+Although that doesn’t seem like much of a simplification, we can see that in the earlier sum, all but the first and the last element now cancel out; for example, for n = 3, we get:

-In other words, we can simplify the long sum to just the following:
+In other words, we can simplify the equation to just the following:

 After that, we hit a snag.
-We can’t just plug n = ∞ into the formula to figure out the value of 0.9999… to “infinity” digits.
-For one, as hinted earlier, there’s just no clear algebraic meaning to the symbol in the first place!
+We can’t plug n = ∞ into the formula to figure out the value of 0.9999… to “infinity” digits.
+As hinted earlier, there’s just no clear numerical meaning to that symbol in the first place!

 Granted, this can be a hard pill to swallow because we’re used to seeing notation such as this: